Free shipping to the US on orders over $150

 1) Gathering the Ingredients

 Gather the ingredients together.
-Makes sure to soak the salted sakura leaves in a bowl of cold water for at least 10 minutes to get rid of the excess salt.
+Soak the salted sakura leaves in cold water for at least 10 minutes to get rid of the excess salt.

-Add Shiratama flour into a bowl, then add water little by little while simultaneously crushing the Shiratama flour with your fingers.
+Add Shiratamako flour into a bowl, then add water little by little while simultaneously crushing the Shiratamako flour with your fingers.
 Make sure that there are no lumps, then add in the rest of the water and mix the dough with a whisk.
 You should end up with a thin and smooth batter.

 3) Letting the Dough Rest

-Finish making the mochi dough by adding the sugar and all-purpose flour and mixing it with a whisk until it becomes smooth.
+Finish making the mochi dough by adding the sugar and all-purpose flour, then mix it with a whisk until it becomes smooth.
 Once it is smooth, strain the mixture into another bowl to ensure that there are no lumps.

 Cover the dough and let it rest at room temperature for 30 minutes.